-The Superintendent will notify the State Board for Educator Certification when an employee resigns and reasonable evidence exists to indicate the employee has engaged in any of the acts listed in Reports to the State Board for Educator Certification.
+The Superintendent will notify the State Board for Educator Certification when an employee resigns and reasonable evidence exists to indicate the employee has engaged in any of the acts listed in Reports to Texas Education Agency.

 Non-contract Employees: Non-contract employees may resign their positions at any time.
 A written notice of resignation should be submitted to the employee's supervisor at least two weeks prior to the effective date.
 Employees are encouraged to include the reasons for leaving in their letter of resignation but are not required to do so.